6mile/super-confused/README.md

 A next-gen dependency confusion analysis tool that identifies confusion opportunities in source code and SBOM files. super-confused works on multiple package manifest and SBOM file formats, either locally, or remotely.

+I've been using [Confused](https://github.com/visma-prodsec/confused) for years, but really wanted a tool that supported more package manifests, and SBOMs.
+Also, I wanted to refactor this in Javascript so I can publish it as an NPM package.
+So, super-confused was born!

 ## Features

 - **17 file format support**: package.json, requirements.txt, pyproject.toml, go.mod, Cargo.toml, composer.json, Gemfile, pom.xml, build.gradle, yarn.lock, package-lock.json, bom.json, sbom.json, bom.xml, sbom.xml, go.sum